eating-coleslaw/ps2-visual-query/README.md

 Other app features include:

+- Save queries to the browser's local IndexedDB storage
 - Toggleable light & dark themes
 - Run the query and view the response in-app
 - Save your Service ID to the browser